vlad17/princeton-cos418-review/raft/README.md

 * Ensures **exactly-once semantics** even with leader failure.
 * Strong leader because (1) log entries flow only from leader to other servers, and (2) leader is selected from a limited set so it's log is up to date
 * Leader election is done through randomized timers
-* Consensus algorithm for managing a replicated log
+* Distributed consensus algorithm for managing a replicated log
-* Equivalent to (multi-)Paxos